jubair-jx/jubair-jx/README.md

 <h1 align="center">Hi There 👋, This is Mohammad Jubair</h1>
 <h3 align="center">Hey✌️ !
-This is Mohammad Jubair. a passionate and driven Full Stack Web Developer from Chattogram, Bangladesh.
-With over 2 years of hands-on experience in web development and software development, I specialize in building dynamic and responsive web applications using cutting-edge technologies.,</h3>
+This is Mohammad Jubair. a passionate and driven Full Stack Developer from Chattogram, Bangladesh.
+With over two years of hands-on experience in web development and software development, I specialize in building dynamic and responsive web applications using cutting-edge technologies.</h3>

 ![About Me](https://github.com/jubair-jx/jubair-jx/blob/main/aboutme.gif)